sunday-ucheawaji/hotel-management-system/README.md

 # Sunday Ucheawaji
 # How to build an Hotel-Management-System

 This project attempts to build an hotel management system with Django.
 Multiple users will be making use of our website.
-These user include customers, receptionist, managers and Superadmin.
+These users include customers, receptionist, managers and Superadmin.
 The distinguishing factors are the permissions and authorization assigned to the users.
 An understanding of Python and basics of Django is a prerequisite to understanding this project. open this https://drive.google.com/drive/folders/1JwKQkefincizwCpZhXnsr3eCF0ZaX45z?usp=sharing for details about the task and schema.

 ![pexels-jonathan-borba-5563472](https://user-images.githubusercontent.com/61336165/133947900-640a960a-dddc-4405-8cb1-1bd0e17674c7.jpg)